-It is one thing to study the lessons a year ago; it is another thing to have it ready for next week's session.
+It is one thing to study a course a year ago; it is another thing to have it ready for next week's session.
 Now a coach does not need to be an expert.
 The teaching is done at home through the book.
 However, you do need to understand the material so you can lead the discussion into exploring and applying what they have learned.
 The emphasis is on helping and ensuring that the students clearly understand the material.

 b.
-The coach needs to have a sense of all the lessons and not only this lesson.
-By having an understanding of all the lessons, he can anticipate what is to come, and also integrate the content as the lessons progress.
+The coach needs to have a sense of the whole course and not only this lesson.

+By having an understanding of the whole course, he can anticipate what is to come, and also integrate the content as the course progresses.